89Q12/M3E5/README.md

 # Why the name?

-I got inspired by the MEE6 but I don't wanted to build a clone of MEE6 itead I want to creat a special unique Bot with tons of unique features.<br>
+I got inspired by the MEE6 but I don't wanted to build a clone of MEE6 instead I want to creat a special unique Bot with tons of unique features.<br>
 Like a real I and a home assistant like Alexa.

 # Things that are working right now